linjunpop/receipt_verifier/docs/Getting Started.md

 ### Options:

-- `env` - The environment, defaul to `:production`
+- `env` - *(Optional)* The environment, default to `:auto`
   - `:production` - production environment
   - `:sandbox` - sandbox environment
+  - `:auto` - choose the environment automatically, in this mode, if you send sandbox receipt to production server, it will be automatically resend to test server.
+    Same for the production receipt.
-- `exclude_old_transactions` - Exclude the old transactions
+- `exclude_old_transactions` - *(Optional)* Exclude the old transactions
-- `password` - the shared secret used for auto-renewable subscriptions
+- `password` - *(Optional)* the shared secret used for auto-renewable subscriptions

 ### Validate a receipt with App Store